Knjaževac - Little Venice in eastern Serbia.

 The fruitful river Timok, gold-bearing mountain streams, and Stara Planina have always been interesting for settlers!

 Many armies have marched through these regions.
-There have been a lot of warfare, as well as fires, destruction, and, eventually, building and rebuilding.
+There was a lot of war, burning, destruction and rebuilding and rebuilding.

-The hordes of Huns and Avars passed through here, and after them, the spacious valley of Timok was settled by the Slavs.
-The first news about the Slavic tribe of Timočani and their prince Borna dates back to the year 818 .
+Hordes of Huns and Avars passed through here, and behind them the vast valley of the Timok was inhabited by the Slavs.
+The first news about the Slavic tribe of Timočani and their prince Borna dates back to the year 818 Year.

-The Timočani changed their rulers.
-They lived under the rule of the Franks, Bulgarians, and Byzantines, as evidenced by the remains of numerous medieval settlements and churches preserved in the surrounding area of the town.
+The people of Timok changed their masters.
+They lived under the rule of the Franks, Bulgaria and Byzantium, as evidenced by the remains of numerous medieval settlements and churches, preserved in the vicinity of the city.

-The Turks conquered this region in 1396 Year.
-Turkish sources mention that in 1455. there were around a hundred villages in the Timočka nahia, including the village of Gurgusovče.
+The Turks conquered the area in 1396.
+Year.
+Turkish sources mention that in 1455. years show that there were about a hundred villages in Timok nahija, among which is the village of Gurgusovče.

-Three hundred years later, it was recorded that Gurgusovac was located on the Small Timok, which flowed through the small town, with a wooden bridge over it.
+Three hundred years later, it was written about Gurgusovac that it is located on Mali Timok, which passes through a small town, over which there is a wooden bridge.

-Timočka Palanka, as the Turks called it, had 120 Serbian and 46 Turkish houses, two mosques, one stone-built and the other wooden.
+The Timok palanka, as the Turks called it, had 120 Serbian and 46 Turkish houses, two mosques, one brick and the other wooden.
 It had two taverns and two inns.
 There was a Turkish settlement on the hill, enclosed by a palisade, with a garrison of about 100 men and several cannons.
 Below, the road from Niš to Vidin went through.
 In the middle, there was a square, suggesting that Knjaževac, then known as Gurgusovac, was a trading center.

 Old Knjaževac

-The oldest evidence of human habitation in the territory of the municipality of Knjaževac is a cave drawing in the area of the village of Gabrovnica, dating back to prehistoric times.
+The oldest evidence of human homeland in the territory of the municipality of Knjazevac is a cave drawing, in the area of the village of Gabrovnica, which dates back to prehistoric times.

-The area around Knjaževac, formerly known as Gurgusovac, was inhabited by various tribes such as the Triballi, Mezi, and others, who named the largest river in this area “Tim aqua” (Black Water).
+The area around Knjaževac, formerly Gurgusovac, was inhabited by various tribes of Tribali, Meza and others, who named the largest river here “Tim aqua” (Black Water).
 Pliny mentions the tribe of Timahi, who lived in this area.
 At the dawn of the new era, the Romans arrived in these lands and called the river Timahus.
 During the period of Roman rule, it is known that there were two sites in this territory: Timacum maisus (Great Timok) and Timacum minus (Small Timok).

 The origin of the name Gurgusovac

 There are several versions regarding the origin of the name Gurgusovac.
-According to one version, the name of the town was derived from Grgur, the eldest son of Despot Đurđe.
+According to one version, the name of the city originated after Grgur, the eldest son of Despot Đurđe.

-According to another version, it was named after the gurgusan doves, which were abundant in the surrounding forests.
-A third version suggests that the name originates from Đurđeva voda (George’s Water) near Mileta’s Church, not far from Knjaževac, which the Turks called Gjurgu-su (“su” meaning water).
+According to the second, after the pigeons of Gurgus, which were many in the surrounding forests, and according to the third, the name originates from Đurđeva voda near Mileta’s church, not far from Knjazevac, which the Turks called Gjurgu-su (“su” means water).

-After the liberation from the Turks and its annexation to Serbia in 1833. , Gurgusovac developed all the services of a town, although the majority of the population still relied on agriculture.
+After the liberation from the Turks and the annexation of Serbia in 1833. , Gurgusovac developed all the city’s functions, although most of the population still lived from agriculture.

-The appearance of the town in the mid-19th century was described in “Serbske novine” from 1851. :
+The appearance of the town in the middle of the 19th century is evidenced by the “Serbian Newspaper” from 1851. :

-Back then, one could mostly see houses covered with straw and baskets, but now one can see beautifully constructed houses with tiled roofs.
+Then they could see in it mostly the houses covered with straw, baskets, and now they could also see everything beautifully built and covered with tile.
 In addition, there are more taverns and shops than before.
-A large and prosperous marketplace extends on both sides of the old wide main street filled with taverns and shops.
+The large and opulent bazaar stretches on two sides of the old wide main street filled with taverns and shops.

-However, the greatest adornment of the town, serving as a source of joy for every Serbian, is the large and beautiful church, and next to it, a lovely school.
+But what serves as the greatest decoration of the town and makes every Serb happy, is a large and beautiful church, and next to it a beautiful school.
 Moreover, Gurgusovac takes pride in a well-built municipal hospital, one of the first in Serbia.”

 The name Knjaževac